What’s considered a change in life?

-Positive life events can impact your sleep too.
-You might feel so excited that it seems impossible to shut off your brain to get the rest you need.
-Maybe you can’t fall asleep because you keep imagining the big day ahead, or maybe you wake up early with a huge to-do list in your mind.
+Even positive life changes can impact your sleep.
+You might feel so excited about something that it seems impossible to shut off your brain to get the rest you need.
+You might have trouble falling asleep because you keep imagining a big day ahead, or maybe you wake up early with a huge to-do list in your mind.
 Even the happiest of occasions can involve a lot of stress – weddings and holidays are prime examples!

-When major life events lead to you travel away from home, your sleep can be affected as you adjust to the new environment.
-Using ear plugs, white noise, and even bringing along your own pillow can help you sleep better when you’re on the go.
+If changes in life lead you to move your home or travel, your sleep can be affected as you adjust to the new environment.
+Using ear plugs, white noise, and bringing along your own familiar pillow can help you sleep better.
 If your travel involves crossing multiple time zones, it will take your body clock a while to adapt to the new day-night cycle.
-Check out a jetlag calculator like the Timeshifter app to deal with the time change like a pro.
+Check out an online jetlag calculator to deal with the time change like a pro.

 - Learn about sleep hygiene and other healthy habits.